Schizoid personality disorder: Sexuality

-People with this disorder usually have little interest in sexual or romantic acts.
-They rarely date or marry.
+People with this disorder usually have little to no interest in sexual or romantic relationships; it is rare for people with SzPD to date or marry.
 Sex often causes individuals with SzPD to feel that their personal space is being violated, and they commonly feel that masturbation or sexual abstinence is preferable to the emotional closeness they must tolerate when having sex.
 Significantly broadening this picture are notable exceptions of SzPD individuals who engage in occasional or even frequent sexual activities with others.
 Individuals with SzPD have long been noted to have an increased rate of unconventional sexual tendencies, though if present, these are rarely acted upon.
-The schizoid is often labeled asexual or presents with "a lack of sexual identity".
+Schizoid people are often labeled asexual or present with "a lack of sexual identity".
 Kernberg states that this apparent lack of sexuality does not represent a lack of sexual definition but rather a combination of several strong fixations to cope with the same conflicts.
-People with SzPD are often able to pursue any fantasies with content on the Internet while remaining completely unengaged with the outside world.
+People with SzPD are often able to pursue any fantasies with content on the internet while remaining completely unengaged with the outside world.

 Emotions

 Sensory or emotional experiences typically provide little enjoyment for people with SzPD.
 They rarely display strong emotions or react to anything.
 People with SzPD can have difficulty expressing themselves and seem to be directionless or passive.
 Individuals with SzPD can also experience anhedonia.
 They can also have difficulty understanding others' emotions and social cues.
 It can be hard for people with SzPD to assess the impact of their actions in social situations.
 People with this condition are often indifferent towards criticism or praise and can appear distant, aloof, or uncaring to others.
 They may avoid others and expressing themselves as a method of keeping others distant and preventing themselves from being hurt.
 Remaining alone and expressionless can feel safe and comfortable for people with SzPD.
 Expressing themselves can make them feel shame or discomfort.
 People with SzPD may feel inadequate and can be sensitive, although they have difficulty expressing it.
-Alexithymia, or difficulties understanding one's own emotions is common amongst people with SzPD.
-This leads to them isolating themselves to avoid the discomfort and stimulation emotional experiences offer.
+Alexithymia, or difficulties understanding one's own emotions, is common amongst people with SzPD.
+This leads to them isolating themselves to avoid the discomfort and stimulation that emotional experiences offer.
 According to Guntrip, Klein, and others, people with SzPD may possess a hidden sense of superiority and lack dependence on other people's opinions.
 This is very different from the grandiosity seen in narcissistic personality disorder, which is described as "burdened with envy" and with a desire to destroy or put down others.
-Additionally, schizoids do not go out of their way to achieve social validation.
-Unlike the narcissist, the schizoid will often keep their creations private to avoid unwelcome attention or the feeling that their ideas and thoughts are being appropriated by the public.
-When forced to rely on others a person with SzPD may feel panic or terror.
+Additionally, schizoid individuals do not go out of their way to achieve social validation.
+Unlike narcissists, schizoid people will often keep their creations private to avoid unwelcome attention or the feeling that their ideas and thoughts are being appropriated by the public.
+When forced to rely on others, a person with SzPD may feel panic or terror.